rcarrata/rcarrata.github.io/_posts/2019-08-22-ocp4_renew_automatically_certificates.md

   selfLink: ""
 ```

-A Certificate resource specifies fields that are used to generated certificate signing requests
-which are then fulfilled by the issuer type you have referenced.

 Certificates specify which issuer will be used to obtain the certificate
-from by specifying the spec.issuerRef field (in our case the cluster issuer created in
+by specifying the spec.issuerRef field (in our case, the cluster issuer created in
 the step above).

-Furhtermore, the Certificate resource will generate the certificate for the wildcard domain (the route
+Furthermore, the Certificate resource will generate the certificate for the wildcard domain (the route
-*.apps in our cluster)  with an specific duration (90d) and will be renewed automatically 15d before
+*.apps in our cluster) with a specific duration (90d) and will be renewed automatically 15d before
-their expiration.
+its expiration.

-The signed certificate (Let's Encrypt) for the default ingress controller exposing *.apps routes, will be generated automatically into the namespace of openshift-ingress and stored un a Secret resource named apps-ocp4, once the issuer has successfully issued the requested certificate.
+The signed certificate (Let's Encrypt) for the default ingress controller exposing *.apps routes will be generated automatically in the openshift-ingress namespace and stored in a Secret resource named apps-ocp4, once the issuer has successfully issued the requested certificate.

 The Certificate will be issued using the issuer named ca-issuer in the openshift-ingress namespace.